GermanBread/Arnix/README.md

 ## Installing

-Download the newest installer [from here](https://github.com/GermanBread/Arnix/releases/latest) and execute it as root
+Download the newest installer [from here](https://github.com/GermanBread/Arnix/raw/stable/installer/install.sh) and execute it as root

-Installer is broken again, will fix sometime.
-In the meantime, clone the repo, cd into `src` and run the hijack script

 ### Post install